Features

 Live Link turns a shared statement into an always-current view.
 You manage the balance in YouOweMe while the other person opens one browser link to see the latest balance and transaction history as entries change.

 Only one person needs the app.
 The other person does not need to install anything or create an account.
+Timeline can also show when a Live Link was shared, so you know you already sent a current statement.

 Main use cases